15 Reasons You May Have Low Pool Pump Pressure

 A damaged or blocked pool skimmer can hinder water flow and reduce suction power.

-Clean the skimmer basket and inspect the skimmer for damage, repairing or replacing as needed.
+Clean the skimmer basket and inspect the skimmer for damage, repair or replacement as needed.

 11. Worn or damaged pump seals

-A pump with worn or damaged seals can mean the pool pump pressure is low due to leaks or inefficiencies.
+A pump with worn or damaged seals can indicate low pool pump pressure due to leaks or inefficiencies.

-Inspect the pump seals regularly and replace them as needed to maintain proper suction.
+Inspect the pump seals regularly and replace them to maintain proper suction.

 12. Incorrect valve settings